CamCove-Crichton/Whiskey-d_Away/README.md

 - I created a form instance in my tour detail view so the input fields could display in the view
 - Decided to use flatpickr for the form input field for selecting the date for a better UX
 - I then moved onto getting the add_to_basket view to be able to get the data for the number of attendees, booking date and booking time slot from the form to be able to display the information in the basket view
-- Moved onto adding in some increment and decrement buttons for the number of attendees input field for a better UX, especially on mobile devices
+- Moved onto having the number of attendees input as a drop down input for a better UX
+- I then shuffled around the form inputs in the template and added some javascript to disable the input fields until the previous input field has a value for a better guided UX

 ### Future Developments